carilaneneiva/-SQL---ER-Diagram-for-a-Mechanical-Order-Service-/README.md

 #Narrative:

-##Service order execution control and management system in a mechanical assistance.
+*italic text*Service order execution control and management system in a mechanical assistance.

 ##Customers take vehicles to the repair assistance to be repaired or to have periodic evaluations performed.